 Another study published by the Journal of the American Academy of Child & Adolescent Psychiatry states that ADHD is present in 30–80% of individuals with ASD, and ASD presents in 20–50% of individuals with ADHD.

 People often experience symptoms of another disorder even if they don’t have an official diagnosis.
 These are known as below-threshold cross-disorder symptoms.

 So, the answer is a resounding “Yes”!
 You can have both ADHD and autism together.
 Among comorbid conditions occurring with autism, ADHD is king.

 An ADHD diagnosis happens more with autism than almost any other condition.
 Here are some of the top comorbid conditions with autism.

 - sleep disorders 40-80%

 - Epilepsy: 3-5%

-One thing to remember is: a diagnosis doesn’t change your kid or their symptoms, it just explains them.
-It also gives you access to the help you need.
+One thing to remember is that a diagnosis doesn’t change your kid or their symptoms.
+It just explains them and gives you access to the help you need.

 - Social communication impairments

 - Difficulty focusing/intense focus